 After reviewing applications, the Admissions Committee invites approximately 180 to visit campus between September and January for in-person interviews.
 The interview schedule is full of activities.

 The evening before features a “meet and greet” event with faculty and current students.
 The next day, you’ll participate in 10 seven-minute mini-interviews on a range of topics.
 You’ll also meet with current students, take a campus tour, and be our guest for a box lunch and financial aid presentation.

 As You Apply

 The Admissions Committee takes a broad range of factors into consideration as we select candidates, including:

-- Quality and quantity of academic preparation; the typical candidate has earned a bachelor’s degree with more than 50 hours of science courses, with a science and overall recommended grade-point average of at least 3.0 on a 4-point scale
+- Quality and quantity of academic preparation; the typical candidate has earned a bachelor’s degree with more than 50 hours of science courses, with a science and overall required grade-point average of at least 3.0 on a 4-point scale

 - Hands-on patient care experience